lerna/lerna/website/docs/configuration.md

 ### inputs & namedInputs

 Defining `inputs` for a given target would replace the set of inputs for that target name defined in `nx.json`.
-Using pseudocode `inputs = packageJson.target.build.inputs || nxJson.targetDefaults.build.inputs`.
+Using pseudocode `inputs = packageJson.targets.build.inputs || nxJson.targetDefaults.build.inputs`.

 You can also define and redefine named inputs.
 This enables one key use case, where your `nx.json` can define things like this (which applies to every project):